-Whether it’s a tennis player battling back from match point against to win a tough 5-set match, or a golfer recovering from a subpar front nine to win a championship, part of what makes watching sports fun, is the drama of seeing an athlete experience both the highs and lows of competition right in front of us, in real time.
+Whether it’s a tennis player battling back from match point against to win a tough 5-set match, or a golfer recovering from a subpar front nine1 to win a championship, part of what makes watching sports fun, is the drama of seeing an athlete experience both the highs and lows of competition right in front of us, in real time.

 Of course, for every instance of a player hitting the game-winner in double overtime, there are plenty more occasions when a player misses the shot, turns the ball over, or calls a timeout when they have none left.

 Anytime we’re faced with such setbacks, it’s typical to be discouraged and experience some heavy doubts.
 But while some find themselves spiraling to the bad place, others seem to bounce right back and raise the level of their performance.

 What separates these resilient performers, from those who crash, burn, and throw in the towel?
 Are they just built differently, or is it a quality we can all develop?

 It’s been said that we are all natural storytellers.
 And we do spend a lot of time weaving the events of our lives into a story about ourselves.

 Hurt your shoulder at CrossFit class?
 As you drive home, your thoughts probably center around your injury, which start to coalesce into a larger story about you and what it all means.
 Your thoughts might turn into a story about your fragility – like “Dang, why am I so injury-prone.”
 Or, it might go in a totally different direction – like “Dang, maybe this is a sign I need to work on my flexibility and mobility.”

 This is an indication of your “explanatory style,” which researchers have identified as a key factor in our ability to get back up when we’ve been knocked down.